netdata/netdata/collectors/ebpf.plugin/README.md

     new charts for the return of these functions, such as errors.
 Monitoring function returns can help in debugging software, such as failing to close file descriptors or creating zombie processes.

-#### disable apps
+#### Integration with `apps.plugin`

+The eBPF collector also creates charts for each running application through an integration with the [`apps.plugin`](/collectors/apps.plugin/README.md).
+This integration helps you understand how specific applications interact with the Linux kernel.
-Since version 1.23 eBPF also displays information for each application running, if you want to disable these charts change the option `disable apps` to `no`.
+If you want to disable these charts, change the setting `disable apps` to `no`.

 ```conf
 [global]